 Healthy aging is a lifelong process of maintaining and improving health and well-being.
 Remaining healthy later in life means that older adults can engage meaningfully with their loved ones and in their communities.
+Today, people are living longer and healthier lives.
 By 2040, almost a quarter of people living in the United States (U.S.) will be age 65 or older.
 Given the growing population of older adults in the U.S., there is an opportunity to develop initiatives to promote healthy aging and create a future that supports people as they age.